-A quorum for any Committee meeting will be three members, one of whom must be the Chair or the Deputy Chair, and one of whom must be an independent member.
+A quorum for any Committee meeting will be three of five members, one of whom must be the Chair or the Deputy Chair.

 In accordance with its Charter, the department will provide secretariat services to the Committee as determined by the Secretary.

 The Chair will report to the Secretary after each meeting.
 Any matter deemed of sufficient importance will be reported to the Secretary immediately.